RuneSchool/RuneSchool.github.io/_posts/2023-11-1-about-the-system.md

 tag:
 - spelling reform
 category: blog
+description: An unofficial attempt to explain the reasoning behind the choices made in Rune Revival's Modern English Futhorc system
 hidden: true
 ---

+This article is my attempt at explaining the reasoning behind the choices made in Rune Revival's runic system taught in this course.
+It is unofficial and based on my own collection of information.

-In learning this system, you will use only [Anglo-Saxon runes](https://en.wikipedia.org/wiki/Anglo-Saxon_runes) with as little changes as possible from the original usage.
+In this runic system, you will use only [Anglo-Saxon runes](https://en.wikipedia.org/wiki/Anglo-Saxon_runes) with as little changes as possible from the original usage.
 Where there are changes, there is an order of consideration:

 1. The historical record of Anglo Saxon rune usage
 2. The era of latin letter usage in England that existed simultaneously with rune usage
 3. Rune usage from other areas that pre-dates the Anglo Saxon runes
 4. Development from Old English to Modern English
 5. Logical appliciation of runic principles
 6. Desire to use all of the Anglo-Saxon runes

 The majority of rune usage in this system is taken from #1.
 We pick up today right where they left off.
 But in some cases, English today is different from English back then.
-In these situations, we need to make adjustments and take ideas from #2, #3, and #4.
+In these situations, we need to make adjustments and take ideas from #2, #3, and beyond.

 ## Why doubled consonants